Comandeer/esm-loader-manager/README.md

 ## Known limitations

 * Only `file://` module URLs are supported.
-* The project root is not customizable, meaning that this package can be less useful in monorepo environments.
+* The project root path is not customizable, meaning that this package can be less useful in monorepo environments.
-* Typings for configuration files are missing.
+* Ignoring built-in modules and `node_modules` ones can't be configured.

 ## License